 You can find a “redirect URL” feature in your hosting provider’s control panel under its domain functions.
 Here, there should be a redirect menu.
 This will allow you to redirect an http URL to an https link.

 This is when a page has both http and https elements, resulting in a page that isn’t fully secure and vulnerable to exploits.
 Specifically, it refers to content that is loaded under the http protocol instead of https.

 What is SSL/TLS Encryption Used For?

 Both SSL and TLS are methods of encrypting two-way communications (specifically, between a client and server).
 However, TLS is an upgrade of the SSL certificate with added security features.

 HTTPS Is Great Branding

-Today’s branding is all about trust.
-Not just in your product or your company name but in your responsibility to customers’ privacy and your technological capabilities.
+Today’s branding is all about trust, not just in your product or your company name but also in your responsibility to customers’ privacy and your technological capabilities.

 HTTPS is the exact opposite.
-It’s the Tesla of security protocols, the verified blue checkmark of domains.
+It’s the Bugatti Veyron of security protocols, turning heads everywhere it goes.
 It means your site is authentic and has integrity — just as Google intended nearly years ago.
-HTTPS redirection is the next step to showing consumers that you’re serious about making improvements for a better consumer experience.
+HTTPS redirection is the next step to showing consumers that you’re earnest about making improvements for a better consumer experience.